tianpeiyang/tianpeiyang.github.io/_pages/about.md

 ---

 Hello there, I am currently an Assistant Professor at [School of Intelligence Science and Technology at Nanjing University (Suzhou)](https://is.nju.edu.cn/main.htm).
 Before this, I was a Postdoctoral Researcher in [Intelligent Robot Learning Lab](https://irll.ca/) at the University of Alberta, advised by [Matthew E. Taylor](https://drmatttaylor.net/) from 2021 to 2024.
-I received my Ph.D. in 2021 in the College of Intelligence and Computing at Tianjin University, supervised by [Jianye Hao](http://www.icdai.org/jianye.html).
-My research interests focus on deep reinforcement learning (DRL) and multiagent systems.
-I have worked on exploring how to facilitate efficient, scalable RL and multiagent RL through transfer learning, hierarchical RL, and opponent modeling.
+I received my Ph.D. in 2021 at Tianjin University, supervised by [Jianye Hao](http://www.icdai.org/jianye.html).
+My research interests focus on AI agents, deep reinforcement learning (RL), and multiagent systems.
+I have worked on exploring how to facilitate efficient, scalable RL and multiagent RL through transfer learning, multi-task learning, hierarchical RL, and opponent modeling.
 I am also interested in model-based reinforcement learning, exploration in RL, and human-in-the-loop RL.

 I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).